robinfaro/ODE_Solver/README.md

 ## TODOs and future works

 1. **Extend RK Methods:** Add support for implicit Runge-Kutta methods.
-2. **Advanced Function Combinations:** Allow more complex combinations, including the multiplication of different variables.
+2. **Advanced Function Combinations:** Allow more advanced functions, complex combinations, function of functions and the multiplication between different variables.
+3. **Parsing fraction as multiplier and parameters for the input function:** Enable the interpretation of fractions as multipliers and as parameters for input functions.
-3. **Plotting for Scalar Equations:** Provide functions to visualize scalar solutions.
+4. **Plotting for Scalar Equations:** Provide functions to visualize scalar solutions.
-4. **Stability Checks:** Implement stability checks for explicit methods to prevent non-converging approximations.
+5. **Stability Checks:** Implement stability checks for explicit methods to prevent non-converging approximations.